RYAN2540/La-Galleria/README.md

 ## Support and contact details

-Should you be unable to access the website, have any recommendations and/or questions, feel free to email me: [ryankrotich@gmail.com](mailto:austinbrian005@gmail.com)
+Should you be unable to access the website, have any recommendations and/or questions, feel free to email me [ryankrotich@gmail.com](mailto:ryankrotich@gmail.com)

 ### [License](LICENSE)